Aldaviva/cobertura-maven-plugin/README.md

 ```

 Cobertura's data file will be saved as `cobertura.ser` in the `${project.baseDir}` directory, so your build machine can generate useful coverage reports.

+## Acknowledgements
+- [jacoco-maven-plugin](http://www.eclemma.org/jacoco/trunk/doc/maven.html) for showing me the light that build systems shouldn't have to run tests twice just to measure coverage.
+- [Michel Pawlak](http://www.pawlak.ch/)'s [qualinsight-mojo-cobertura](https://github.com/QualInsight/qualinsight-mojo-cobertura) plugin for the idea to backup, instrument, and restore the entire `classes` directory.